Forth Ports is BTOM Ready

 Click here to view a summary of the inventory linked systems at Forth Ports facilities in the UK.

 Forth Ports has worked with the Government to deliver enhanced and new BCPs at our facilities.
-LCT’s BCP is already fully designated, Grangemouth’s BCP has recently received it’s designation for both the Container Terminal and General cargo, and Tilbury 2’s BCP will be fully designated by 30 April 2024.
+LCT’s BCP is already fully designated, Grangemouth’s BCP has recently received it’s designation for both the Container Terminal and General cargo, and Tilbury 2’s BCP was fully designated by 30 April 2024.

-Trade preparation – Are you BTOM Ready for Sanitary and Phytosanitary border controls?
+Trade preparation – BTOM Ready for Sanitary and Phytosanitary border controls

 BTOM Sanitary and Phytosanitary border controls came into effect from 31 January 2024 for imports of animal, animal products, plants and plant products into GB from the EU and non-EU countries.